 As a sub-recipient of FHWA federal aid, the City is required to implement policies and procedures prohibiting discrimination in consultant, vendor, and contractor services.
 Title VI contractual language and assurances are included in contracts.
-Monitoring is performed by utilizing checklists when preparing bid documents & contracts; approval of and See Appendix D for checklists. subcontractor/subconsultant contracts.
+Monitoring is performed by utilizing checklists when preparing bid documents & contracts; and approval of subcontractor/subconsultant contracts.
+See Appendix D for checklists.
 Vendors are not permitted to proceed with work until contract requirements are met.